funilrys/PyFunceble/docs/usage/from-a-terminal.rst

         --local               Switch the value of the local network testing.
                                 Configured value: True
         --link LINK           Download and test the given file.
-        -m, --mining          Switch the value of the mining subsystem usage.
+        --mining              Switch the value of the mining subsystem usage.
+                                Configured value: False
+        -m, --multiprocess    Switch the value of the usage of multiple process.
                                 Configured value: False
         -n, --no-files        Switch the value of the production of output files.
                                 Configured value: False